github/codeql/change-notes/1.22/analysis-cpp.md

 - The data flow library (`semmle.code.cpp.dataflow.DataFlow`) has had the following improvements, all of which benefit the taint tracking library (`semmle.code.cpp.dataflow.TaintTracking`) as well.
+  - This release includes preliminary support for flow interprocedural through fields (non-static data members).
+In some cases, data stored in a field in one function can flow to a read of the same field in a different function.
   - The possibility of specifying barrier edges using `isBarrierEdge`/`isSanitizerEdge` in data-flow and taint-tracking configurations has been replaced with the option of specifying in- and